Join Our Mailing List

 The Austro-Hungarian company MAG (Ungarische Allgemeine Maschinenfabrik AG - Hungarian General Machine Company) commenced license production of the D.VII powered by Austro-Daimler engines late in 1918, production continuing after the end of the war, with as many as 50 aircraft completed.

-Pictured here is a German Fokker D VII fighter that was piloted by Ernst Udet, who was attached to Jasta 4 during June 1918.
+Pictured here is a 1:48 scale replica of a German Fokker D VII fighter that was piloted by Ernst Udet, who was attached to Jasta 4 during June 1918.
 Comes in a unique cherry-colored "lozenge" camouflage pattern.
-Special Order!
+Sold Out!

 Dimensions: